siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/HCLDevOpsTestHub/README.md

 HCL DevOps Test Hub (Test Hub) brings together test data, test environments, and test runs and reports into a single, web-based browser for testers and non-testers.

-The Test Hub UCD plugin to integrate Test Hub with UrbanCode™ Deploy.
-Integrating Test Hub with UrbanCode™ Deploy automates the process of test runs.
+You can use this UCD plugin to integrate Test Hub with UrbanCode™ Deploy to automate the process of test runs.

 |Latest Version||Back to ...||
 | :---: | :---: | :---: | :---: |